Nethunter0508/Charizard-Delivery-Game/README.md

 * Mobile Controls

-Author
+##Author

 Sujal Yadav

 Frontend Developer • Data Scientist • Unity Game Developer

-Passionate about creating games, web applications, and exploring new technologies.
+Passionate about creating games, web applications, and exploring new technologies.<br>
-Special thanks to
+Special thanks to GameDev.tv

 ⭐ If you found this project interesting, consider giving it a star!